alejandrotoledoweb/alejandrotoledoweb/README.md

 ### 💪 Current Goals:

-- 🧑‍🎓 Graduate from Microverse on February 2021
-- 📘 Keep learning more code languages
+- 📘 Keep practice for master JavaScript and Ruby on Rails
 - ✌️ Collaborate in new projects

 ### 📫 How to reach me: